Skip to article frontmatterSkip to article content

 Proof 2

-This follows from the fixed point order theorem: since g(c)=0g'(c) = 0 but generally g(c)0g''(c) \neq 0, the convergence is quadratic.
+Since Newton’s method is a fixed point iteration with g(c)=0g'(c) = 0 but generally g(c)0g''(c) \neq 0, the convergence is quadratic by the definition of order.

-More precisely, Taylor expansion of gg around cc gives:
+Taylor expansion of gg around cc gives:

 xn+1c=g(xn)g(c)=g(c)=0(xnc)+g(ξ)2(xnc)2x_{n+1} - c = g(x_n) - g(c) = \underbrace{g'(c)}_{=0}(x_n - c) + \frac{g''(\xi)}{2}(x_n - c)^2